AChE Test Normal Range infographic showing key factors, medications, nutritional influences, and enzyme activity assessment.

 Important Word Explanations

-• Reference Range: The normal expected value for a test based on healthy populations.
+Reference Range: The expected value range derived from healthy individuals.

 ~END~